qafarovmahammad365/EViews-FTSE-SP500-Regression-Report/README.md

 This project examines the statistical relationship between the FTSE 100 Index and the S&P 500 Index using linear regression analysis in EViews.

-Historical market data was collected from Bloomberg and analysed to evaluate the relationship between the two stock market indices.
+Historical market data was sourced from Bloomberg Terminal and analysed to evaluate the relationship between the two major stock market indices.

 ---

 ## Objectives

-- Investigate the relationship between the FTSE 100 and S&P 500
+- Investigate the relationship between FTSE 100 and S&P 500 returns
-- Build and interpret a linear regression model
+- Develop and interpret a linear regression model
 - Evaluate statistical significance
 - Assess model performance using regression diagnostics
-- Present findings in a professional report
+- Present findings through a professional analytical report

 ---

 ## Data Source

-- Bloomberg Terminal
+- Bloomberg Terminal (historical market data)

 ---

 ## Tools Used

-- Bloomberg
+- Bloomberg Terminal
 - EViews
 - Microsoft Excel